bcgov/sso-switchover-agent/README.md

 ### When gold goes down

 When and outage occurs, and the switchover agent is on, the `switch-to-golddr.sh` script will trigger.
-Setting gold-dr database to be the leader and spinning up the keycloak-dr instance.
+Setting gold-dr database to `Active` and spinning up the keycloak-dr instance.
 It will take about 10 to 15 minutes for keycloak to be back up and running.

 If this script does not trigger you will have to do it manually either through github actions or your local development environment.
 Whether you trigger the scripts locally or through actions, the workflow is the same.
 The action is `Set the dr deployment to active`, the script is documented [below](#switch-to-golddr.sh).